Auckland Transport (AT) has introduced paid parking in Albany town centre to help manage high demand for parking within the area.

-The on-street pay by plate parking zone is expected to be active from 25 February 2019.
+The on-street pay by plate parking zone was introduced in February 2019.

 The paid parking zone will operate within the Albany town centre – bordered by the Albany Expressway, the Auckland-Waiwera Motorway and Oteha Valley Road (as indicated in blue on the map below).

 There will be no time restrictions on how long people can park and this plan will not include the park and ride facility, the Westfield or Megamall parking, North Harbour Stadium parking, Hooton Reserve, or other private and staff parking in the area.